engeir/slides/content/2023-01-24-midterm-evaluation-presentation.md

 <!-- .element class="fragment" data-fragment-index="1" -->
 <!-- .element: style="font-size:12pt" -->

+Note:

+The LongRunMIP is an ensemble consisting of climate simulations between 1000 and 6000 years in length.
+Within this ensemble we want to take the model introduced in the very beginning for temperature fluctuations to estimate the response from a general forcing.

+To do this, parameter estimation is done within a Bayesian framework by making use of the INLA methodology, which was presented by Myrvoll-Nilsen et al. (2020), who also demonstrated its use on climate data.

 <!-- Start adding with revealjs-make-reflist -->
 <!-- Generated by revealjs-make-reflist.
 Do not edit. -->